ZetCode

 symfony.lock

 The bin directory contains the console tool, which is a command-line utility to execute various types of commands.
-The public directory contains web files.
-In a Symfony skeleton application, it contains one file: index.php, which is a Symfony front controller.
+The public directory contains web files, including the index.php front controller.

 Installing Symfony project dependencies

-We install the maker component, which is used to generate commands, controllers, form classes, or event subscribers.
+We install the Maker bundle, which is used to generate commands, controllers, form classes, or event subscribers.

 Symfony creating controller

-Symfony controller is a PHP function that reads information from the Request object and creates and returns a Response object.
-The response could be an HTML page, JSON, XML, a file download, a redirect, a 404 error and so on.
+A Symfony controller is a PHP function that reads information from the Request object and creates and returns a Response object.
+The response could be an HTML page, JSON, XML, a file download, a redirect, a 404 error, and so on.

 $ php bin/console make:controller HelloController

 With the console tool, we create a HelloController.
-The controller is created in src/Controller/ directory.
+The controller is created in the src/Controller/ directory.

 src/Controller/HelloController.php